She worked in a kitchen that was small by modern standards. To see it, you would think it was the size of a walk-in

 I hope someday, somewhere, I can find something remotely close to that manicotti again.

 I’d also joke with her about how she was “the last in line” or “the last Sicilian.”
 She was not the last Sicilian of course, but she was the last of a long line of very influential people on my grandmother’s side of the family.
 Influential to me.
-The men and women who are now part of my history book, traditions needing to be chronicled before my mind slips again, and I forget all details.
+The men and women who are now part of my history book, traditions needing to be chronicled before atrophy of the mind takes over.

 My wife and I loved going to Aunt Nicky’s house just about every Friday for lunch.
 At times she would do just a cheese omelet with toast, or a small pot roast on top of the stove.
 Or a stuffed meatloaf that she called “Italian Style.“ A very simple meal, but one with great taste.
 The meal would always be accompanied by a glass of red wine in a tumbler glass.
 Or two.